Engineers Rail welcomes you to another segment of the knowledgeable journey, where you will learn the Types of Scales in Engineering Drawing.

 A scale is the ratio of the linear dimension of an object’s element as shown in a drawing to the actual dimensions of the same object’s element.

 Or, A scale is a measuring device that is used to determine a person’s weight.
 The most prevalent scales found in our environment are digital scales.

 Now, Let’s move to the type of engineering drawing scales.

 There are several types of Engineering drawing scales or different types of scales in engineering drawing.
 They are-

 - Plain Scale

 - Scale of Chords

-A plain scale is just a line that has been divided into a specific number of equal pieces, the first of which has been further subdivided into smaller portions.
+A plain scale in engineering drawing is just a line that has been divided into a specific number of equal pieces, the first of which has been further subdivided into smaller portions.
 It can be used to represent two units, a unit, or a fraction of a unit.

-Plain scale is used in engineering drawings to measure up to two units in a row.
-For instance, metre and decimetre, feet and inches, and so on.
+A plain scale is a types of scale drawing used in engineering drawings to measure up to two units in a row.
+For instance, metres and decimetres, feet and inches, and so on.